uniqtechco/tutorial_hub_01/feature.md

 Data can be put through a pipeline of transformations, processing to better feed into models, making compute more efficient, and the model performance better etc. These steps could include: converting to tensors, scaling, imputation, and more.

 ## Feature selection
 A series of analysis, even deep learning, canb e performed to decide whether to retain a feature for training.
 We can look at the contribution of the feature to model performance, check for correlation, redundancy etc. We can find a variety of reasons to keep or remove a feature column.
 Just because some features are statistically significant doesn’t mean they should be chosen : age, phone # 2, bankruptcy.
-It may be immoral (or privacy issue, fallacies). source kaggle day
+It may be immoral (or privacy issue, fallacies). source kaggle day.

+On the importance of feature selection : some models are sensitive to noises and outliers such as K Nearest Neighbor (KNN) and linear regression, including invalid or less relevant noisy data points can significantly change the shape, frontier of predicitive modes and even change the final prediction label/value significantly.

+Feature selection can be a boolean True/False, meaning choosing to include a feature or not.
+Or it can be weighted, account for a fraction of a value of feature contribution.

 ### Feature importance
 Some models can give us measurements of feature importance, which can be used as a tool to select features in the feature selection process.